 So, what exactly is a shrub?
-It's equal parts vinegar and sugar mixed with fruit and possible flavorings like ginger or vanilla.
-It steeps in a jar, in the refrigerator, for a couple of days until the liquid takes on the fruit flavor.
-It's then strained and mixed with club soda for a supposedly healthy drink.
-Or it can be used as a mixer with cocktails with I think is way more fun.
+It is equal parts vinegar and sugar mixed with fruit and possible flavorings such as ginger or vanilla.
+The mixture steeps in a jar, in the refrigerator, for a couple of days until the liquid takes on the fruit flavor.
+It is then strained and mixed with club soda for a supposedly healthy drink.
+Or it can be used as a mixer with cocktails which may not be as healthy but is definitely way more fun.

-You can use a variety of different vinegars for different flavors but I tend to choose apple cider vinegar which I find milder than plain white distilled.
-Pre-made shrubs can be bought in stores that sell high end bitters and other cocktail flavorings.
+Shrubs can be made with a variety of different vinegars for different flavors but apple cider vinegar produces a nice, mild result whereas plain white vinegar will likely be too harsh.
+Pre-made shrubs can be bought in stores that sell high-end bitters and other cocktail flavorings.
 But they're very pricey and making your own is so simple.
-This year I actually made a few batches, in different flavors, to give as gifts.
+They even make great gifts.

 - For the Cocktail:

-- 1 oz. pear and ginger shrub (recipe follows)
+- 1 ounce pear and ginger shrub (recipe follows)

 - For the Pear and Ginger Shrub: